tiyashapal22/test/project/report.md

 ### Report Long Description
 	- In a single pane, you quickly can analyze capacity and process status information for each of the Storage Pools.
 	- The Storage Pool Capacity pie chart displays the percentage and GBytes used and available for the Storage Pool.
-	- The Storage Pool Capacity pie chart displays the percentage and GBytes used and available for the Storage Pool## Job Histogram
+	- The GBytes Used is calculated by multiplying the percentage used by the estimated capacity of the Storage Pool.## Job Histogram(1601)
 ### Report Short Description
 `Displays either Job Throughput or Job Activity based on your preference.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 01 Seconds